carnarez/polars-unpack/README.md

 **Notes**

-This is mostly a test, to verify the output would be identical, as this unpacking use case could be applied on a CSV column containing some JSON content for isntance.
-The preferred way for native JSON content remains to use the `unpack_ndjson()` function defined in this same script.
+This is mostly a test, to verify the output would be identical, as this unpacking use case could be applied on a CSV column containing some JSON content for instance.
+The preferred way for native JSON content remains the `unpack_ndjson()` function defined in this same script.

 ## Classes